-

 SECTION 4.(a) If any section or provision of this act is declared unconstitutional or invalid by the courts, it does not affect the validity of this act as a whole or any part other than the part declared to be unconstitutional or invalid.

-SECTION 4.(b) Except as otherwise provided, this act is effective 30 days after it becomes law.
+SECTION 4.(b) Except as otherwise provided, this act is effective when it becomes law.